ruioliveiras/source.ruioliveiras.eu/posts/_scala-tutorial-base.md

 ### Singleton object

 Singleton objects are unique at the runtime.
 There will not exist at same time two instances of this objects types.

-In Java there are the static keyword that puts the method or the variable into the singleton object of the class.
+In Java a class have its static scope, where are the declared static methods and variables.
+The static scope of the class are a built-in singleton object

-But in Scala there the classes don't have a singleton object.
+But in Scala there aren't the keyword static.
 Instead there are classes and singleton objects, they are managed differently.